Hoffmanation/spring-boot-angular-IMDB/README.md

 # spring-angular-demo Application
-This Java Spring-Boot 2 application demonstrate an online database of information related to films similar to IMDB Demo can be found in this link https://oren-hoffman.com/spring-angular-movie/
+This Java Spring-Boot 2 application demonstrate an online database of information related to films similar to IMDB<br>
+Demo can be found in following link https://oren-hoffman.com/spring-angular-movie/

 ## Git Branches